austinwblake/hpdisplay/README.md

 # Step 6 - Mounting the LEDs:

-I will leave it up to you to get creative and display your LED strip and circuit board however you prefer!
-I mounted my LED strip to my monitor and fastened the circuit board to the back as shown in the picture below.
-You could even fasten it to a monitor stand, mount it on the wall or even 3D print a mount for it.
+I will leave it up to you to get creative and mount your LED strip and circuit board however you prefer!
+I mounted my LED strip along the bottom of my monitor using 6mm double sided tape and fastened the circuit board to the back of my monitor using double sided foam tape.
+You could even fasten it to a monitor stand (riser), mount it on the wall or even 3D print a mount for it.
 I would love to see what people come up with!

 ## Brightness Control: